vesla0x1/portfolio/content/articles/mim-spell-attack.md

 +++
-title = "MiM Spell Attack"
-description = "Analysis of an incident that caused $6,5M loss to Abracadabra Money protocol" date = "2024-02-29" updated = "2024-03-29"
+title = "MiM Spell Attack Analysis" description = "Analysis of an incident that caused $6,5M loss to Abracadabra Money protocol" date = "2024-02-29" updated = "2024-03-29"